 Donor restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statement of activities.
-The Organization had no donor restricted net assets for the year ended June 30, 2021.
+The Organization has donor restricted net assets of \$115,000 and \$386,531 for the years ended June 30, 2022 and 2021, respectively.